 THE DEMO: In the window below we demonstrate an entirely different approach to helping adults learn to read.
 It’s private (shame-free) and it interacts with them so differently that it breaks the guessing pattern.
 With this tool, adults can learn on their own without requiring them to feel embarrassed and ashamed like they do in public settings.
 And, rather than being abstract and offline from reading (https://wp.me/p28cZe-275), the tool instantly supports them word-by-word while they are in the flow of reading.
 ANYTIME they encounter a word they don’t recognize or understand, it guides them through working out the word in a way that not only helps them with the word at issue, but generalizes into a new strategy that replaces the need for guessing.

 Every word on this page is its own help button.
 Try it.
 Click on any word on this page to experience it yourself (and keep clicking in the box until it turns green).

 Touch WORD for help recognizing, for help understanding, touch ICON.

 Try it here:

-This FREE app turns virtually every page on the web into a page that is easier to read (and a page that helps adults learn to read better).
+This FREE (to non-profits) app turns virtually every page on the web into a page that is easier to read (and a page that helps adults learn to read better).
 By using this tool to help ‘sound out’, letter by letter, each word they have difficulty recognizing, learners learn to ‘work out’ words they don’t know.
 The more they use it, the less they need it.
 Based on decades of research, this is the most neurologically efficient way to learn to read in existence.
 The underlying tool can also be embedded in the CMS of any website.

 Because nothing is more important to our futures